Amitabha01/Journey_mate/README.md

 ## 🤝 Contributing

-We welcome contributions to improve Journey Mate App V1!
+We welcome contributions to improve Journey Mate App!
 To contribute:

 1. **Fork the repository**:
    - Click the "Fork" button at the top-right corner of the repository page.